jjthug/NFT_E2E_MARKETPLACE/README.md

 6. ERC1155 Factory: initialize with beacon (2.), lazy transfer proxy (2.)  and Nft transfer proxy (4.)
 7. Upgradeable Royalties registry
 8. Upgradeable exchange
-9. Beacon proxy to Project collection Upgradable:
+9. Beacon proxy to Moviecoin collection Upgradable:
     a.
 Create this private collection using factory (6.)